finite-element/finite-element-course/doc/source/index.rst

    Part 1: Numerical analysis
    --------------------------

-   The theory  part of
-   the module will be led by `Prof. Colin Cotter
-   <http://www.imperial.ac.uk/people/colin.cotter>`__.
-The material is presented
-   by means of a set of lecture notes, with lecture videos interspersed in the notes.
+   The material is presented by means of a set of lecture notes, with lecture videos interspersed in the notes.

    The text for this part of the module is Brenner and Scott *The Mathematical Theory of Finite Element Methods*.
-Imperial College has fortunately paid for PDF access to this book, so it is accessible from the Imperial College network at `Springer Link
+The University of Luxembourg has paid for PDF access to this book, so it is accessible from the University of Luxembourg network at `Springer Link
    <http://link.springer.com/book/10.1007%2F978-0-387-75934-0>`__.

    However, this course has the material rearranged to synchronise the